 - Canceled checks (that aren’t tax-related)

 Shredding your information keeps you and your family safe from identity theft and the damages that come with it.
 Complete Shredding Solutions safely, securely, and affordably destroys your documents beyond reconstructive recognition, so you are safe from identity theft.
-For paper shredding services on Long Island, in New Jersey, and nationwide, call us at 516-442-1624.
+For paper shredding services near Long Island, in New Jersey, and nationwide, call us at 516-442-1624.